 The Lowther Hills to the east of Sanquhar are the surprising location of Scotland's highest village, Wanlockhead, which stands at 467m or 1531ft.
 This only exists because of the lead found in these hills and it is the home of the excellent Museum of Lead Mining, as well as the Wanlockhead Beam Engine.

 South of Dumfries and to the east of the River Nith lies the remarkable Caerlaverock Castle.
 On the opposite side of the estuary of the Nith is the village of New Abbey, built largely to service Sweetheart Abbey.
 This lovely name loses some of its attraction when you discover its origin.
 The lady who endowed the abbey carried her (late) husband's embalmed heart around in a cask for many years until her own death, whereupon she was buried here with his heart.
-Also in New Abbey is the New Abbey Cornmill, a fascinating working mill in the care of Historic Scotland.
+Also in New Abbey is the New Abbey Cornmill, a fascinating working mill in the care of Historic Environment Scotland.
 On the northern edge of the village in Shambellie House is the National Museum of Costume.

 Further south again, at Arbigland, close to the village of Kirkbean, is the John Paul Jones Museum, celebrating the life and achievements of the founder of the US Navy, who was born here.
 South of Kirkbean is Southerness, a combination of old village and much modern holiday resort.

-Head south west from Dumfries along the Dalbeattie road and you pass the pretty - and very Cornish sounding - village of Kirkgunzeon.
+Head south-west from Dumfries along the Dalbeattie road and you pass the pretty - and very Cornish sounding - village of Kirkgunzeon.
 Not far away is Drumcoltran Tower, a castle built by the Maxwells in the 1550s.

 Close to the main A75 west of Dumfries is Castle Douglas, located at the north end of pretty Carlingwark Loch.
 It serves as an important regional centre for a large area of rural Galloway.
 There's been a settlement here for many centuries, although until the end of the 1700s it was known as Carlingwark.
-It owes much of its later growth on the arrival of the A75's predecessor in the early 1600s, the military road built to Portpatrick to support the plantation of Ulster.

 On the outskirts of Castle Douglas is the National Trust for Scotland's Threave Gardens, while nearby and a little to the north of the A75 is the magnificent Threave Castle, the stronghold of Archibald the Grim built on an island in the River Dee.

-A few miles south east of Castle Douglas, is Dalbeattie, which gives access to a fascinating stretch of coast including the villages of Kippford and Rockcliffe.
+A few miles south-east of Castle Douglas, is Dalbeattie, which gives access to a fascinating stretch of coast including the villages of Kippford and Rockcliffe.
 North of Dalbeattie is the tiny village of Haugh of Urr.

 South of Castle Douglas, a diversion from the A75 brings you to Kirkcudbright.
-This is a detour well worth making, for Kirkcudbright is, by some margin, the most attractive and interesting town in south west Scotland.
+This is a detour well worth making, for Kirkcudbright is, by some margin, the most attractive and interesting town in south-west Scotland.
 Kirkcudbright featured on tourist maps from a very early date, making its name as a haven for artists.
 It is easy to see why: with a beautifully preserved and fascinating town centre, with MacLellan's Castle at its heart, and with a riverside location complete with a busy quayside, Kirkcudbright has something for everyone.
 A striking feature on the town's High Street is Broughton House and Garden, offering a window into the world of eminent artist E A Hornel.

 South from Kirkcudbright a loop of road takes you through Dundrennan, home to Dundrennan Abbey.
 Close by is the attractive village of Auchencairn.
 A minor road from Auchencairn leads to Balcary Bay.
 A little further, near the village of Palnackie, is the remarkably complete Orchardton Tower.